sfkleach/JinXML/Features.md

 <data> length: 8, length: 19 </data>
 ```

-Design note: Although I prefer nestable long comments, non-nesting long comments was chosen to correspond to Javascript.
+:notebook: Design note: Although I prefer nestable long comments, non-nesting long comments was chosen to correspond to Javascript.
 Using them to uncomment code is unsound practice, even when they nest.

+## Double-quoted JSON string literals escapes extended with HTML5 character entities

 ## XML-like tags
 Just as in XML, there are three kinds of tags.
 Start and end tags are paired and enclose a series of expressions and their names must match.
 The pair together is called an element.